shrihari-prakash/liquid/README.md

 The core OAuth logic of Liquid is powered by [node-oauth2-server](https://github.com/node-oauth/node-oauth2-server) from [@node-oauth](https://github.com/node-oauth).

 ## ⚙️ Setup

+#### The content below is simply a quickstart guide.
+For more detailed setup instructions and documentation, see [Liquid Wik](https://github.com/shrihari-prakash/liquid/wiki).

 ### Production Usage
 The following steps assume already you have **Redis** and **MongoDB** and **Sendgrid**.
 1. Pull the docker image by using command `docker pull shrihariprakash/liquid`.